 5. Deirdre Doyle

 Deirdre Doyle has been a tattoo artist for over a decade, servicing clientele in the Boston area since 2001.
-She has experience working at several tattoo parlors, including Chameleon Tattoo, Pino Bros Tattoo, and Redemption Tattoo.
+She has experience working at several tattoo parlors, including Chameleon Tattoo, Pino Bros Tattoo, and as well as Redemption Tattoo.

 Phone: (617) 576-0097